josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧿_Watch_The_Watchers/🧿_jailbreaking_and_ai.md

 ---

-## ⚖️ What Jailbreaking Means — and What It Isn’t
+## 🐍 What Jailbreaking Means — and What It Isn’t

 In the UK, *the jailbreak itself* is not a criminal act.
 What becomes criminal is **what is done with it**:
 breaching data, impersonating, harassing, extorting, defaming, or weaponising the system.

-Those actions intersect with existing law — the *Computer Misuse Act 1990*, harassment and communications offences, privacy and data-protection frameworks.
+Those actions intersect with existing law — including but not limited to the *Computer Misuse Act 1990*, harassment and communications offences, privacy and data-protection frameworks.
 But enforcement has not kept pace.

 > Police training still treats “cybercrime” as ransomware or fraud,
 > not as the slow-burn violence of cloned voices, doxxing, or algorithmic stalking.

 Until that changes, survivors face a gap: a harm without a handler, a law without literacy.

 ---